Women in the electrical trades

 Women in Apprenticeships Victoria Electrical Program

-The Women in Apprenticeships Victoria Electrical (WAVE) Program is an initiative funded by Apprenticeships Victoria, and delivered by The Centre for U. The program aims to increase the number of women entering the electrical trade and support them as they make the transition from an electrical pre-apprenticeship to employment in the electrical industry.
+The Women in Apprenticeships Victoria Electrical (WAVE) Program is an initiative funded by Apprenticeships Victoria and delivered by The Centre for U. The program aims to increase the number of women entering the electrical trades.
+It supports them as they transition from their electrical pre-apprenticeships to employment in the electrical industry.

 Feeling like you need some support from other women in the industry?
 Join the Sparkettes Facebook group in your state to connect with other women in the electrical trades who may be having similar experiences to you at work.